anonaddy/addy.io/source/security.md

 ### DNSSEC

-DNS Secturity Extensions (DNSSEC) is employed, this protects the user from getting bad data from a signed zone by detecting the attack and preventing the user from receiving any tampered data.
+DNS Security Extensions (DNSSEC) is employed, this protects the user from getting bad data from a signed zone by detecting the attack and preventing the user from receiving any tampered data.

 DNSSEC adds two important security features to the DNS protocol: